olavim/Minotaurus/docs/implementation.md

 MazeGenerator | Scenario | Runners
 --------------|----------|--------
-`ArenaMazeGenerator` | `GatherPointsScenario` with 4 goals | `AStartRunner`, `AStarRunnerSimple`
+`ArenaMazeGenerator` | `GatherPointsScenario` with 4 goals | `AStartRunner`, `AStarRunnerSimple`, `SimpletonRunner`

 Runner | Score
 -------|------
 `AStartRunner` | 195
 `AStartRunnerSimple` | 193
+`SimpletonRunner` | 197

-When the maze contains no obstacles, the seemingly closest goal is also the truly closest goal, and thus the operation of the two runners is once again basically identical.
-Both runners are again equally likely to win.
+When the maze contains no obstacles, even the usually useless `SimpletonRunner` can shine.
+Now the seemingly closest goal is also the truly closest goal, and thus the operation of the three runners is once again basically identical.
+All runners are again equally likely to win.